Creative Ways To Capture Research Notes

 When one of the air carriers sent me an email with a sweetheart deal to Kalispell, I jumped at the chance.
 I’m in Montana right now!

 I spent the day yesterday riding around in a Jeep Wrangler deep as deep in the forest as I could get.
 Today, I drove to a remote area and spent a few hours hiking into the forest.

-I found taking notes while hiking when the temperature is in the low thirties to be difficult.
+I found it difficult to write down my research notes while hiking when the temperature is in the low thirties.
 I began to wonder if I could use my cell phone as a tape recorder, when I realized I could easily dictate while capturing video.
 The process worked great.

 Here is an example: